Lifestyle | Health & Wellness

 Ask The Right Questions & Use The Answers To Your Advantage

 In the beginning – and perhaps throughout your navigation of the low FODMAP diet – it is helpful to know whether something is low FODMAP or not.
-Some foods are even No FODMAP, and we have an article for you about those, including recipes.
+Some foods have even been shown to not contain any FODMAPs at all in lab tests, and we have an article for you about those, including recipes.

 But ultimately, what you digest and tolerate well is what is important.
 And here are two points that are often overlooked: